s-hfarooq/ALMA/README.md

   * test.py
     * currently unused

+## ESP32
+  * Install the Arduino IDE - from within it, go to `Tools -> Board -> Board Manager` and install packages for the ESP32
+  * Switch board in `Tools -> Board` to `ESP32 Dev Module`
+  * Flash code by pressing the upload button.
+If an error pops up about not being able to open the port, ensure the correct port is selected in `Tools -> Port` and that read/write access is allowed (run `sudo chmod a+rw /dev/ttyUSB0`, replacing `/dev/ttyUSB0` with the correct port)
+  * Make sure to set the ssid/password variables to correct values
+  * Program will run automatically when device powered on

 ## Server folder
   * api
     * Backend server stuff to connect to other pi via tcp and send commands
   * frontend-controller
     * Frontend website to control lights
   * Run - `npm run dev` in the api folder and `npm start` in the frontend-controller folder.
 To run forever- `forever start -c "npm run dev" ./` and `forever start -c "npm start" ./`

 #### Pi IP's
   * light strip: 192.168.0.237